Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Evaluation

 \subsection{Runtime Overhead}

-We evaluate \sysname{} on four parallel backbones: Megatron~\cite{shoeybiMegatronLMTraining}, FSDP~\cite{zhaoPyTorchFSDP}, DeepSpeed~\cite{rajbhandariZeROMemory}, and TorchRec~\cite{ivchenkoTorchRecPyTorch}.
+We evaluate \sysname{} on four parallel backends: Megatron~\cite{shoeybiMegatronLMTraining}, FSDP~\cite{zhaoPyTorchFSDP}, DeepSpeed~\cite{rajbhandariZeROMemory}, and TorchRec~\cite{ivchenkoTorchRecPyTorch}.
 Among these, Megatron, FSDP, and DeepSpeed are widely used for LLM training, while TorchRec is employed for training large recommendation models within Ant Group.
 Four models are benchmarked, spanning language, vision, and recommendation tasks: two large language models (Llama 18B and 70B), one large vision model (Llama Vision 40B), and one recommendation model (DLRM 72M).

-The latency overhead experiment is conducted on 1,024 H800 GPUs deployed across 128 servers with RoCE connectivity. \autoref{fig:eval:latency-overhead} presents the latency overhead introduced by \sysname{} with various models, backbones, and number of GPUs.
-As shown, \sysname{} incurs a latency overhead of $0.43\%$ for three LLM training backbones and $1.02\%$ for TorchRec.
+The latency overhead experiment is conducted on 1,024 H800 GPUs deployed across 128 servers with RoCE connectivity.
+We directly compare \sysname{} with the original execution, as it serves as the lower bound.
+As shown, \sysname{} incurs a latency overhead of $0.43\%$ for three LLM training backends and $1.02\%$ for TorchRec.
+Across other GPUs like A100, \sysname{} shows consistent results.

+We also compared the runtime overhead of \sysname{} with existing works~\cite{jiangMegaScaleScaling,wuGREYHOUNDHunting}.
+Compared with MegaScale, \sysname{} incurs similar runtime overhead, as both selectively trace key code segments.
+The main difference is that \sysname{} avoids intruding into backend codebases, achieving better backend extensibility.
+Originally, Greyhound only traces start timestamps of communication kernels.
+We extend Greyhound’s tracing mechanism to support full-stack tracing.
+In this case, Greyhound incurs unacceptable overhead, reaching $35\%$ latency with Llama-8B trained on just 8 GPUs.
+This is because Greyhound's tracing mechanism is tailored for fail-slows and does not cover regressions.

 The memory overhead experiment is conducted on two setups, which are 16 A100 GPUs on 2 nodes and 1536 H800 GPUs on 192 nodes.
+The testbed slightly differs from that used in the latency overhead evaluation, as we conducted the experiments on available idle GPUs due to heavy load on our training cluster.
 We compare \sysname{} with \texttt{Torch Full}, \texttt{Torch w/o Stack}, \texttt{Torch w/o Layout\&Stack}, and \sysname{}. \texttt{Torch w/o Stack} refers to using the PyTorch builtin profiler with stack tracing disabled, while \texttt{Torch w/o Layout\&Stack} further disables matrix layout tracing.